Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-In this section, we present a framework for categorizing approaches for decision making that use learning curves.
-We identify three orthogonal criteria along which those approaches can be categorized.
-The first is concerning the \emph{decision situation} in which learning curves are used.
+Based on the common ground of learning curves and their models introduced in Sec.~\ref{sec:background} and Sec.~\ref{sec:curvemodels}, this section presents a framework for \emph{categorising} decision-making methods that use learning curves.
+We identify three orthogonal criteria along which those approaches can be categorised.
+The first criterion relates to the \emph{decision-making situation} in which learning curves are used.
 We discuss these situations exhaustively in Sec.~\ref{sec:taxonomy:situations}.
-The second dimension covers the \emph{technical question} that is answered about a learning curve in order to support the decision.
+The second dimension covers the \emph{technical question} that is answered about a learning curve to support the decision.
 For example, are we interested in the saturation point or a complete model?
-These technical questions are sketched in Sec.~\ref{sec:taxonomy:technicalquestions} and serve as the basis to structure our literature review in Sec.~\ref{sec:literature}.
-Finally, different \emph{data resources} can be used to conduct an analysis with learning curves, e.g. other learning curves or features describing the datasets or the learning algorithms.
+These technical questions are sketched in Sec.~\ref{sec:taxonomy:technicalquestions}, and we structure the literature review of Sec.~\ref{sec:literature} according to this axis.
+Finally, different \emph{data resources} can be used to conduct an analysis with learning curves, e.g., other learning curves or features describing the datasets or the learning algorithms.
 These resources are covered in Sec.~\ref{sec:taxonomy:resources}.